 If you are looking for a great sign-up bonus, then the Scotiabank Passport Visa Infinite Card is for you.
 This card has some of the best sign-up perks on this list, especially if you have Scotia Rewards.
-You will earn 30,000 Scotia Reward points if you spend $1,000 in the first three months.

 American Express Gold Rewards

 Considered one of the top travel cards on the market, the Gold Rewards Card is the gold standard in Canada.
 The card has access to the AMEX suite of perks, including Front of the Line and easy to book travel perks.